In Depth Baby Product Reviews Led by a Pediatrician

 Ease of Installation LATCH

 LATCH installation of the Nido is the second easiest method for this Peg Perego seat.
-However, it wasn't easy, and it earned a below-average result for the group.
+However, it wasn't easy compared to other seats.
 It has an anti-rebound bar and load leg.

-The installation experience is average, largely thanks to the sub-par lock-off and the wonky load leg.
-The load leg was such a bother and strangely designed that we began to wonder if ours was broken.
-The design requires pressing a button while you pull out the leg, and given that some auto-magically slide out and offer color indication it is right, this is a huge bummer.
+The installation experience includes a sub-par lock-off and a wonky load leg.
+The load leg was so bothersome and strangely designed that we wondered if ours was broken.
+The design requires pressing a button while you pull out the leg, and doesn't slide out on its own or provide a color change so you know you did it right.

 peg perego primo viaggio 4-35 nido